In view of the uncertainties around the COVID-19 pandemic, as an effort to relieve stress on authors:

 The following list describes the typical expectations for a submission.
 However, given the nature of the Onward!
 Essays track, we understand that authors of certain submissions might have special requirements.
 For example, if a contribution might require a different media (video, interactive presentation or an art piece).
 If that is the case for your submission or if you have any other concerns, please contact the PC chair (or, if you prefer, a different PC member) to discuss the issue.

-All submitted papers should conform to the formatting instructions unless there is a reason founded in the nature of the essay to do otherwise; in this case, please preface the essay with the reasons for the variation.
+All submitted essays should conform to the formatting instructions unless there is a reason founded in the nature of the essay to do otherwise; in this case, please preface the essay with the reasons for the variation.

-Papers must describe unpublished work that is not currently submitted for publication elsewhere as described by SIGPLAN’s Republication Policy.
+Essays must describe unpublished work that is not currently submitted for publication elsewhere as described by SIGPLAN’s Republication Policy.
 Submitters should also be aware of ACM’s Policy and Procedures on Plagiarism.